This article may contain compensated links. Please read disclaimer for more info.

 Since 1885, the faithful have taken turns day and night for uninterrupted prayer.
 Every evening, after the doors close at 10.30 pm, the prayer relay continues, ensured by persons registered for the night of adoration.

 The participants are installed at the Ephrem Guest House, at the rear of the Basilica, in a dormitory or bedroom.
-They choose the time they want to pray during the night.
+They choose the time they want to pray (one hour or more) during the night, so a continuous relay of prayer is ensured.

-11. From The Sacré-Coeur You Have One of the Best Views Of Paris
+11. From The Sacré-Coeur Dome, You Have One of the Best Views Of Paris

 To visit the Dome, the entrance is on the left side of the Sacré-Coeur, outside.
 It’s an authentic experience that comes after climbing 300 steps!